 No event strategy is perfect.
 Your marketing team can always be better about helping you out and vice versa.
 A productive debriefing after your event is how you can build, measure and grow your event campaigns.

 Events can be overwhelming in the mental gymnastics they require.

-Although it can be tempting tackle events on your own and cut out other parties, sales professionals can always benefit from closely aligning with their marketing teams.
+Although it can be tempting to tackle events on your own and cut out other parties, sales professionals can always benefit from closely aligned with their marketing teams.